Pylons/pyramid/docs/narr/extending.rst

 storage layer, a templating system, and a structured, well-documented pattern of registering that certain URLs map to certain bits of code) which makes the concept of a "pluggable application" possible.
-"Pluggable applications", thus, should not plug in to Pyramid itself but should instead plug into a system written atop Pyramid.
+"Pluggable applications", thus, should not plug into Pyramid itself but should instead plug into a system written atop Pyramid.

 Although it does not provide for "pluggable applications", Pyramid *does*